openfin/platform-api-project-seed/README.md

 This is a branch of the Platform API Project Seed intended to test the implementation of electron context menus.

-Because this requires a runtime change, this branch requires that the application run from a runtime dist.
-This is too big to include in this git repository, and so some manual installation is required:

-1. [Download the runtime dist](https://openfin.slack.com/files/U0HLPFR39/F03GKV5RWS1/dist.zip) (if needed, poke Sim for it), and place it in the root directory.
-2. Replace the app.asar under `dist/resources` with the one from the repository root.
-3. Start the platform API project seed per the usual method (see README below).

 For a description of the expected behavior, see the user-facing options spec (included in the root repository), or the [implementation plan on CODA](https://coda.io/d/Engineering-Home_dkhu116g0na/Context-Menu-Testing-Rollout-Plan_su8z9#_lu5uZ).

 The content below is the ordinary repository README: